Crystal UHD vs QLED: Which is Better?

 Since QLED refers to advanced TVs in the line of models with better features, they are better than Crystal UHD TVs.

-QLED stands for quantum dot screen technology.
+QLED refers to quantum dot light-emitting diode technology.
 Many manufacturers are releasing TVs with QLED displays.

 Quantum dots are physical crystals that glow when light hits them.
 Depending on their size, crystals glow in different colors.
-As stated above, the TV screen needs red, green, and blue, so the crystal size should be between 1 and 3 nanometers.
+A TV screen uses red, green, and blue colors, requiring crystals that are several nanometers in size.

 Crystal UHD (Ultra High Definition) is the technology that processes video signals to crystal clarity (as the ads say).
 It is a regular 4K resolution TV with standard LED backlighting that uses the Crystal Processor 4K.